-Here are the top 10 coffee brands as reported by the press:
+Here are the top 10 coffee brands as reported by the press in 2008:

-3. Starbucks: $189.2 million in sales.
-Although Starbucks is the largest coffeehouse company in the world, it’s the third largest overall coffee brand in the US with a 9.75 percent market share.
+- Starbucks: $189.2 million in sales.
+Although Starbucks is the largest coffeehouse company in the world, it’s the third largest overall coffee brand in the United States with a 9.75 percent market share.

-8. Seattle’s Best: $42.8 million in sales.
-In addition to roasting and distributing coffee, the private company also has stores serving coffee throughout the US and Canada.
+- Seattle’s Best: $42.8 million in sales.
+In addition to roasting and distributing coffee, the private company also has stores serving coffee throughout the United States and Canada.
 Seattle’s Best has a market share of 2.21 percent.
 Seattle’s Best has been a subsidiary of Starbucks since 2003.

 The above list comes as no surprise to me.
 The top-selling brands of coffee are also the brands of the companies that advertise their coffee the most.
 A day doesn’t go by without a TV or radio commercial being broadcast about Folgers and Maxwell House.
 To be honest, I haven’t even tried half of the brands on the list and frankly, I don’t intend to try them.